clamsproject/mmif-summarizer/docs/pipelines/whisper.md

  950 1037  sharply.
 Delta Airlines is suing the FAA for negligence in the Dallas crash that killed 1038 1128  to 135 people.
 More details of these stories in a moment.
 Jim Lehrer is away tonight.
 Judy 1129 1161  Woodruff is in Washington.
 Judy?
-1162 1248  We focus most of the news hour tonight on AIDS, the disease that is fast becoming this
 ```

 Note that there is no real sentence structure, but there are still punctuation characters to work with if we chose to.